How to Improve Your School Playground While on a Budget

 9. Add Greenery Around the Play Area

-To save money, consider planting young trees rather than fully grown ones, but keep them from getting too close to the playground equipment, where they could become an obstruction.
+To save money, consider planting young trees rather than fully grown ones.
+Keep them from getting too close to the playground equipment, where they could become an obstruction.
 The trees will cost less to purchase and plant and will grow throughout the years to provide shade for future students.
 Consider installing shade covers for the playground or seating areas, especially if you live in a very hot climate.

 Greenery such as grass on non-play areas will also help improve minor site drainage and prevent muddy spots.
 For instance, a grassy area will absorb more water than bare ground, making it less likely to produce mud that kids can slip on.
 However, even with grass outside the play area, supervise kids to help avoid slipping.